apache/samza/docs/learn/documentation/versioned/jobs/samza-configurations.md

 |task.checkpoint.<br>segment.bytes|26214400|If you are using Kafka for checkpoints, this is the segment size to be used for the checkpoint topic's log segments.
 Keeping this number small is useful because it increases the frequency that Kafka will garbage collect old checkpoints.|

 ### <a name="systems-streams"></a>[3.
 Systems & Streams](#systems-streams)
-Samza consumes from and produces to [Streams](../container/streams.html) and has support for a variety of Systems including Kafka, HDFS, Azure EventHubs, Kinesis and ElasticSearch.
+Samza consumes from and produces to [Streams](../container/streams.html) and has support for a variety of Systems including Kafka, HDFS, Azure Event Hubs, Kinesis and ElasticSearch.

 |Name|Default|Description|
 |--- |--- |--- |